KeLLs-Link/3-tier-web-app/3-tier.md

 ___

 - ### **Summary**
-In this lab, you created a cost estimate using AWS Pricing Calculator.
-You added the components that are required for a three-tier web application and defined the sizing requirements for each service.
-You previewed the annual cost estimate and generated a link to share the estimate with others.
+In this lab, I created a cost estimate using AWS Pricing Calculator.
+I added the components that are required for a three-tier web application (application, logic and database tier) and defined the sizing requirements for each service.
+I previewed the annual cost estimate and generated a link to share the estimate with others.

-Now, you know how to evaluate the potential costs of architectures before you deploy them.
-This helps you control your AWS costs and avoid unpleasant surprises such as unexpected or high monthly bills.
+Now, ***"I know how to evaluate the potential costs of architectures before I deploy them"***.
+This helps me control my AWS costs and avoid unpleasant surprises such as unexpected or higher monthly bills.

-Well done!
+Well done ***_KeLLs***